 Age-related changes in brain function can be classified as “mild cognitive assessment.”
 This isn’t dementia.
 It’s not as bad as dementia.
-But the person does have worse memory (both short-term and long-term) and is less able to accurately reason and to learn new things.
+Impairment may include short-term memory, long-term memory, executive function/attention, language, and visuospatial skills domains.
 Complex tasks may become more difficult, and the person’s social skills may decline and they may have apathy or depression.
 Cognitive abilities underlyi the mechanisms of intelligence, so a person with MCI loses some intelligence, although he or she may still be smart.
 Amnesic MCI is when the person forgets things (people, location of objects, conversations).
 Non-amnestic MCI doesn't show up as memory loss, but the person may find it harded to hold a conversation and may get mixed up doing routine daily activities.

 MCI isn’t a disease.
 It can be called a neurocognitive disorder.
 It can be considered a prodrome or precursor to dementia, but it’s not so simple that all MCI leads to dementia.
 There is no biomarker for MCI - nothing in the person’s body that indicates this condition.
 Doctors employ “clinical diagnosis” to establish if someone has it.
 If a patient has symptoms the doctor may search for other diseases that cause them; MCI is what’s left if there is no obvious cause.
 There is no known cause for MCI just as there is no known cause for Alzheimer's disease.
 Researchers have identified a gene called APOE-e4 that seems to be present in many patients with Alzheimer’s and MCI, but there no causal link between the gene and the conditions have been shown.

 MCI is a true syndrome more than a defined disease.
 Indeed there is a wide range of cognitive and functional severity among MCI patients.